 The amount of fabric you’ll need really depends on how many napkins you want to make, and what size.
 Keep in mind that one yard of fabric is 36″ long but widths can vary from fabric to fabric.
 My instructions are for 8 x 8 inch napkins made from 1 yard of cotton fabric that is 36 inches wide.

-Cut your fabric into eight 9 x 9 inch pieces.
+Take one yard of fabric and cut into eight 9 x 9 inch pieces.
 You can cut them into 8.5 x 8.5 inch pieces if you’re comfortable working with smaller amounts of fabric along the edge.
-Do this with both fabrics.

 Then pin or clip each end to keep them together.